Best Practice

 Considerations for thematic analysis

 In qualitative research, thematic analysis is a useful means for generating a theoretical framework for qualitative concepts and phenomena.
 As always, though, theoretical development is best supported by thorough research.
-A theory that emerges from thematic analysis should be affirmed by additional inquiries, whether through a quantitative or mixed methods study.
+A theory that emerges from thematic analysis can be affirmed by additional inquiries, whether through a qualitative, quantitative, or mixed methods study.

 To that end, ATLAS.ti's various tools are specifically designed to allow researchers to share and report their data to their research audiences through data reports and visualizations.
 Especially where qualitative research and thematic analysis are involved, researchers can benefit from transparently showing their analysis through data excerpts, visualizations, and descriptions of their methodology.